Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-04-01-ma-reflections.md

 ## The Forty-Year Career

 I’ve been thinking a lot about the forty(ish)-year career.
 I’m getting to the halfway point of this journey, and for the first time, I’m starting to think about my career in its entirety.
-Do I see another twenty years on my current path, or am I at a fork in the road?
+Do I see another twenty-plus years on my current path, or am I at a fork in the road?

 I started on this path as a software engineer.
 After a while, I became a manager.
 It wasn’t a role I aspired to, but I thought it would be interesting to try it for a while.
-Most managers make many mistakes when they manage a team for the first time.
+Most managers make a bunch of mistakes when they manage a team for the first time.
 I know I did.
 But something interesting happened.
 I got a lot better at it.
 Being good at what you do is rewarding.
 So I happily kept doing it for twelve years.

 I learned that to be a good manager, you have to be authentic.
 Trying to mimic another person’s style doesn’t work.
 You need to lean on your strengths.
 What I’m good at is communicating, listening, and empathising.
 But there’s a fine line between being a people-person and a people-pleaser.
 When I get the balance wrong, I carry other people’s problems like they’re my problems.
 I am more aware of this now, which helps.
 But the fatigue builds up.